Giving a voice to the disadvantaged youth of Australia

 One Vision Productions in a not-for-profit organisation introducing arts based multiliteracy programs to isolated and marginalised communities.

-One Vision Productions seeks to create change throughout Australia.
-We work with community centres, schools, government organisations and youth agencies.
-We seek to educate and empower youth and communities through a range of projects and workshop programs.
+One Vision Productions seeks to create change throughout Australia in working with community centers, schools, government organisations and youth agencies to educate and empower the youth and communities through a range of projects and workshop programs.

 The workshops combine hip hop and film production to help participants learn new skills through being part of a quality learning environment.
 As a result of our programs, youth and communities experience enhanced confidence, status and recognition with many media clips being broadcast across Australia, including on NITV and national radio stations.

 As One Vision Productions teach TAFE courses and partner with various organisations, we also help participants access further educational and employment opportunities.